aliebayani/IoT-Devices-Intrusion-Detection/README.md

 ### Training and Evaluation

 The model is trained using the preprocessed training data from the Edge-IIoT dataset and evaluated using the test data.
-Training involves optimizing the model's parameters using the Adam optimizer and minimizing the categorical crossentropy loss.
+Training involves optimizing the model's parameters using the Adam optimizer and minimizing the categorical cross-entropy loss.
 Model performance is assessed using accuracy metrics and confusion matrices.

 ## Usage